 - A kidney dialysis machine

 - Crigler-Najjar syndrome phototherapy equipment

 Here's what you can do if someone in your household needs life support equipment:

-- Contact your energy business and let them know you need to register your life support needs.
+- Contact your energy retailer and let it know you need to register your life support needs.

 - Get medical confirmation (as a completed medical confirmation form) from a registered medical practitioner saying someone at the address needs life support equipment.

 - Contact your energy distributors to receive SMS updates on outages in your area.